Rewriting Graphically with Symmetric Traced Monoidal Categories: Abstract

 \section{Abstract}

-We examine a variant of hypergraphs that we call \emph{linear hypergraphs}, with the aim of creating a sound and complete graphical language for symmetric traced monoidal categories (STMCs).
-We first define the category of linear hypergraphs as a full subcategory of conventional (simple) hypergraphs, in which each vertex is either the source or the target of exactly one edge.
-The morphisms of a freely generated STMC can be then interpreted as linear hypergraphs, up to isomorphism (soundness).
+We examine a variant of hypergraphs that we call \emph{interfaced linear hypergraphs}, with the aim of creating a sound and complete graphical language for symmetric traced monoidal categories (STMCs) suitable for graph rewriting.
+In particular, we are interested in rewriting for categorical settings with a \emph{Cartesian} structure, such as digital circuits.
+These are incompatible with previous languages where the trace is constructed using a compact closed or Frobenius structure, as combining these with Cartesian product can lead to degenerate diagrams.
+Instead we must consider an approach where the trace is constructed as an atomic operation.
+Interfaced linear hypergraphs are defined as regular hypergraphs in which each vertex is the source and target of exactly one edge each, equipped with an additional interface edge.
+The morphisms of a freely generated STMC are interpreted as interfaced linear hypergraphs, up to isomorphism (soundness).
 Moreover, any linear hypergraph is the representation of a unique STMC morphism, up to the equational theory of the category (completeness).
-This establishes linear hypergraphs as the graphical language of STMCs.
-Linear hypergraphs are then shown to form a \emph{partial adhesive category} which means that a broad range of equational properties of some STMC can be specified as a graph rewriting system.
+This establishes interfaced linear hypergraphs as a suitable combinatorial language for STMCs.
+We then show how we can apply the theory of adhesive categories to our graphical language, meaning that a broad range of equational properties of STMCs can be specified as a graph rewriting system.
 The graphical language of digital circuits is presented as a case study.